-This risk is defined as the risk that the Group and the Company do not comply with laws, regulations, and policies as set by the Government.
+This risk is defined as the risk that the Company does not comply with laws, regulations, and policies as set by the Government.

-The operations of the Group and the Company are fully compliant with all the rules, regulations and policies as laid down by the Authorities and furthermore the Company regularly reviews its position towards any new regulation as set by the Authorities to ensure strict compliance.
+The operations of the Company are fully compliant with all the rules, regulations and policies as laid down by the Authorities and furthermore the Company regularly reviews its position towards any new regulation as set by the Authorities to ensure strict compliance.

-Information Technology risk
+• Information Technology risk

-This refers to the risk of loss of data, information or eventually the IT systems of the Group and the Company being hacked.
-In order to mitigate this risk, the Group and the Company have invested in back-up systems and the necessary software and hardware to ensure that no such losses actually occur.
+This refers to the risk of loss of data, information or eventually the IT systems of the Company being hacked.
+In order to mitigate this risk, the Company has invested in back-up systems and the necessary software and hardware to ensure that no such losses actually occur.